Rodrigo-Serpa/NIS-Server-Configuration/README.md

 NISSERVER=false ->change to NISSERVER=master ->this change is done so the machine knows that he is the NIS server

 ```
-◽Define which are the Subnets allowed in the NIS server
+◽Define which are the Subnets allowed in the NIS server ➡️ ` nano /etc/ypserv.securenets `

 ```
 # in the end add mask and network